SDLC - Software Prototype Model

 Software prototyping is used in typical cases and the decision should be taken very carefully so that the efforts spent in building the prototype add considerable value to the final software developed.
 The model has its own pros and cons discussed as below.

-Following table lists out the pros and cons of Big Bang Model:
+Following table lists out the pros and cons of Prototyping Model: